DeathsSong/math-farm-adventure-frontend/README.md

 >Math Farm Adventure is an engaging and educational kids' game that combines the excitement of a virtual farm with the thrill of solving math problems.
 Players embark on a delightful journey where they cultivate their own virtual farm by successfully solving math challenges, turning learning into a fun-filled agricultural adventure!

 ## MVP Goals
-- A visually appealing game with 4 clickable locations
+- A game with 4 clickable locations
 - Frontend and backend compatibility
-- Visually appealing design
+- Ability to select math answers and be told if they are correct or not

 ## Stretch Goals
 - Adding a store system, where the player can sell crops